rehmatworks/serverpilot-letsencrypt/README.md

 ## Changelog

 ## [2.0.0] - 2020-04-18
-A major upgrade that addresses all reported bugs.
+A major upgrade that addresses all reported bugs including SSL renewals.

 ### Change
 - Custom path is used to store SSL certificates